lsst-dm/dmtn-167/index.rst

 While it is somewhat unlikely that we will ever add older mask versions or new masks in the same form to LSST data repositories (LSST processing is moving to a different approach to these masks, and HSC will probably follow suit), this gives us a clear place to put them without naming conflicts.
 The top-level ``HSC/defaults`` collection will include ``HSC/masks`` as well.

-This of course establishes a precedent for other instrument-specific auxiliary data, but we expect this to be sufficiently rare new cases probably merit their own RFCs.
+This of course establishes a precedent for other instrument-specific auxiliary data, but we expect this to be sufficiently rare that new cases probably merit their own RFCs.

 .. _collections-in-dc2: